Chart Color Schemes

 Berri is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Berri, as per the latest Census evaluation, 78.1% of dwellings were houses, with the remaining 21.9% comprising semi-detached, apartments, and other types.
-This is in contrast to Non-Metro SA's figures of 89.9% houses and 10.1% other dwellings.
-Home ownership in Berri stood at 32.0%, with mortgaged dwellings at 24.9% and rented ones at 43.2%.
-The median monthly mortgage repayment was $1,040, lower than Non-Metro SA's average of $1,083.
-The median weekly rent in Berri was $215, compared to Non-Metro SA's $220.
-Nationally, Berri's mortgage repayments were significantly lower at $1,040 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+The dwelling structure in Berri, as per the latest Census, consisted of 78.1% houses and 21.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro SA's figures of 89.9% houses and 10.1% other dwellings.
+The home ownership level in Berri was at 32.0%, with mortgaged dwellings at 24.9% and rented ones at 43.2%.
+The median monthly mortgage repayment in the area was $1,040, lower than Non-Metro SA's average of $1,083.
+The median weekly rent figure in Berri was recorded at $215, compared to Non-Metro SA's figure of $220.
+Nationally, Berri's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing